The generalized work function algorithm is competitive for the generalized 2-server problem

 \begin{theorem} The generalized work function algorithm $\WFA_{\lambda}$ is constant competitive for the \CNN problem for any constant $\lambda$ with $0<\lambda<1$. \end{theorem}

 All the lemmas of the previous section apply to metrical service systems in general.
-In this section we restrict to the \CNN problem.
+In this section, we restrict to the \CNN problem.
 It is convenient to insist on writing $\MM$ for the metric space although we now have $\MM=\RR^2$.
-We make a subtle distinction between the request point $(x',y')\in \RR^2$ and the corresponding request $r(x',y')=\{\{(x,y)\in \RR^2\mid x=x'\text{ or }y=y'\}$.
+We make a subtle distinction between the \emph{request point} $(x',y')\in \RR^2$ and the corresponding \emph{request} as defined by the metrical service system: $r(x',y')=\{\{(x,y)\in \RR^2\mid x=x'\text{ or }y=y'\}$.